stella-systems/stellanow-sdk-python/README.md

 #### Available Overflow Strategies

+- **RAISE_EXCEPTION** (default): Raises `QueueFullError` when queue is full.
+Best for critical data where application needs to decide what to do.
-- **DROP_OLDEST** (default): Drops oldest messages when queue is full.
+- **DROP_OLDEST**: Drops oldest messages when queue is full.
 Good for real-time data where newest matters most.
 - **DROP_NEWEST**: Rejects new messages when queue is full.
 Good for preserving historical data.
-- **RAISE_EXCEPTION**: Raises `QueueFullError` when queue is full.
-Best for critical data where application needs to decide what to do.

 #### Adjusting Queue Size